di98feja/RagnarsRokare/MobAILib/readme.md

 ### Future plans ###
 - Add more specialized Fighting-behaviours that can be used by all MobAI-classes
 - Add Interface and Strategy pattern for runtime selection of fightingBehaviour
-- FeedingBehaviour, remove the need for Tameable component
 - ItemSorterBehaviour
 - More built-in MobAI classes
 - More common behaviours